TheNXFury/NXFuryInfoSec/README.md

 ## Final project

-OSS University is project-focused.
+The NXFury Information Security curriculum is project-focused.
 The assignments and exams for each course are to prepare you to use your knowledge to solve real-world problems.

-After you've gotten through all of Core CS and the parts of Advanced CS relevant to you, you should think about a problem that you can solve using the knowledge you've acquired.
+After you've gotten through the above curriculum, you should think about a problem that you can solve using the knowledge you've acquired.
 Not only does real project work look great on a resume, but the project will also validate and consolidate your knowledge.
 You can create something entirely new, or you can find an existing project that needs help via websites like [CodeTriage](https://www.codetriage.com/)